National Institute for Transportation and Communities

 Improving mobility of people and goods to build strong communities — through research, education and technology transfer.

-The National Institute for Transportation and Communities (NITC) is one of seven U.S. Department of Transportation national university transportation centers funded by the FAST Act.
+The National Institute for Transportation and Communities (NITC) was a U.S. Department of Transportation national university transportation centers funded by the FAST Act.

-Housed at Portland State University, NITC is a program of the Transportation Research and Education Center (TREC).
+Housed at Portland State University until the center's retirement in 2024, NITC was a program of the Transportation Research and Education Center (TREC).
 This Portland State-led research partnership includes the University of Oregon, Oregon Institute of Technology, University of Utah, University of Arizona and University of Texas at Arlington.

 Urban populations are increasing, yet so is income inequality.
 As the second-largest household expense, transportation is a significant contributing factor.
 Demographic shifts, along with efforts to address climate change and other policy challenges, are contributing to the demand for multimodal solutions.
 Rapid advances in technology and shared mobility have the potential to address these challenges, yet they also pose new ones in implementation and equity.
 With constrained resources, we need better data and tools to optimize mobility for all.

-To address these challenges, our consortium of six leading universities focuses on research to:
+To address these challenges, the consortium of six leading universities focused on research to:

 INCREASE ACCESS TO OPPORTUNITIES